STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Numerical Simulations

-\textbf{Proposed Algorithm:} We implemented our algorithm in Python using CVXPY \cite{Diamond2016-ka} as the interface to the optimizer.
-As for the smooth $\min$ function for reversed robustness function, the first three experiments in \ref{subsec:diff_horizons}--\ref{subsec:effectiveness_CCP} focus on the LSE smoothing ($k=10$) in \cite[Definition 2]{stlccp} to show the validity of our reformulation method, whereas the final subsection shows the effectiveness of the mellowmin smoothing ($k=1000$) in Definition \ref{def:newrobustness}.
-For the solving step, we used the QP-solver of GUROBI (ver.~10) \cite{gurobi} with the default option (parallel barrier algorithm).
-We took the TWP-CCP described in Subsection~\ref{subsec:ccp} to solve the reformulated program unless otherwise noted.
-The penalty variables were introduced only for the concave constraints as in Theorem~\ref{theo:violate}.
-This is because CCP only approximates such concave parts and there is less need to admit the violation for the convex parts.
-We employed a normal distribution to vary the initial values of variables in each sample.
-If the optimization failed to converge within $25$ iterations, we regarded our method as unsuccessful and terminated the optimization.
-However, in most of the problems we solved, the terminal condition was met within $15$ iterations.
-All the parameters for the CCP shown in Table~\ref{tab:ccp_para} in Appendix~\ref{app:param} are fixed throughout this paper.
+\textbf{Proposed approach:} We implemented the algorithm in Python using CVXPY~\cite{Diamond2016-ka} as the interface to the optimizer GUROBI (ver.10)~\cite{gurobi} (with the default parallel barrier algorithm).
+For the robustness function, the first three experiments in Section~\ref{subsec:diff_horizons}--\ref{subsec:effectiveness_CCP} focus on the LSE smooth approximation~$\overline{\min}_k$ ($k=10$) to demonstrate the validity of the proposed reformulation method.
+The final subsection highlights the effectiveness of the mellowmin robustness function ($k=1000$).
+Regarding the optimization step, we use the TWP-CCP unless otherwise noted.
+To vary the initial guesses of the variables in each trial, we used a normal distribution.
+The values of all CCP parameters described in Algorithm~\ref{alg:ccp} are listed in Table~\ref{tab:ccp_para} and remain fixed throughout the numerical experiments.

-The compared two methods are summarized as follows.
-They are one of the most popular and fastest methods in MIP-based and the SQP-based method, respectively.

-\textbf{MIP-based approach: GUROBI-MIP} For the MIP-based approach, we formulated the problem as a MIP one using the encoding framework in \cite{Belta_undated-jj} and solved the problem with the GUROBI solver, which we call GUROBI-MIP method.
+\textbf{MIP-based approach (GUROBI-MIP):} The problem is formulated as an MIP using the encoding framework in~\cite{Belta_undated-jj} and solved the problem with the GUROBI solver.
 Note that GUROBI is often the fastest MIP solver.

-\textbf{SQP-based approach: SNOPT-NLP} The SQP-based method we employed is based on the naive sequential quadratic programming (SQP) approach using the smoothing method proposed in \cite{Gilpin2021-wv} where they combine smoothing method using LSE and Boltzman softmax.
-Among the various SQP-based solvers available, we chose the SNOPT sparse SQP solver \cite{GilMS05} because it is considered to be one of the best solvers for STL specifications among the SQP approaches, which outperforms Scipy's SQP solver (similar arguments can be found in \cite{Gilpin2021-wv, Kurtz2022-pe}).
-All the parameter options of the SNOPT-NLP method were left at their default settings.
-We refer to this method as the SNOPT-NLP method.